haberdashPI/vscode-modal-keys/docs/doc_index.md

 caused text in the editor to change.
 It corresponds to the [dot `.` command](https://vim.fandom.com/wiki/Repeat_last_change) in Vim.
 The command takes no arguments.

+#### Touching/Untouching a document

+To register a change to the document you can call `modalkeys.touchDoucment`, and to ignore the last change you can cal `modalkeys.untouchDocument`.
+This can be useful for changing the behavior of `repeatLastChange`.
+For example, you might want to treat a command that commits a range of the document to version control, or sends text to a REPL as a change (that can be repeated with `repeatLastCahnge`).

 ### Repeat Last Used Selection

 `modalkeys.repeatLastUsedSelection` repeats the last command (sequence) that